-In Ohio, your insurance company has a legal duty to treat you fairly and settle your claim in a timely and expeditious manner.
-If it fails to do so, you may be entitled to additional damages under our state's insurance bad faith laws.
+In the state of Ohio, your insurance company has a legal duty to act in good faith, treat you fairly, and settle your claim in a timely and expeditious manner.
+If any of these things do not happen, you may be entitled to additional damages under our state’s insurance bad faith laws.

 Insurance bad faith comes in many forms:

 - Forcing you to accept an unfair settlement because you are financially vulnerable